icpc/ccs-specs/Contest_API.md

   containing human-readable time durations, given in a slight modification of the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended time format:
   `(-)?(h)*h:mm:ss(.uuu)?`
+- Time intervals (type **`INTERVAL`** in the specification) are strings containing human-readable time intervals, given in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) "start and end" format with a forward slash interval designator.
 - Identifiers (type **`ID`** in the specification) are given as string consisting of characters `[a-zA-Z0-9_.-]` of length at most 36 and not starting with a `-` (dash) or `.` (dot) or ending with a `.` (dot).
 IDs are